KhalilGibrotha/redesigned-guacamole/MOLECULE_TESTING_GUIDE.md

 # Molecule Testing Guide for Enterprise AAP

+⚠️ **WORK IN PROGRESS** ⚠️
+> **Status**: Molecule testing functionality is currently under development and has not been fully validated.
+The configuration exists but may require additional setup and testing.
+Consider this experimental functionality.

 ## Overview

 Molecule provides automated testing for Ansible playbooks and roles, ensuring code quality and reliability in enterprise environments.
 This guide covers our Molecule testing strategy for the Confluence automation project.